gladish/autobus/README.md

 # Autonomous Vehicle

-## Goal: Turn a Tamiya King Yellow 6x6 into a fully autonomous vehicle
+## Objective: Turn a Tamiya King Yellow 6x6 into a fully autonomous vehicle

 The King Yellow is a six-wheel-drive RC kit from Tamiya.
 I’ll skip the nostalgia, but having built a few of these kits, I can say they’re always fun to put together.